- Crack Drug Facts

 The effects of methamphetamine use are similar to amphetamines and cocaine, with short-term effects including:

 - Rapid breathing

 Long-Term Effects of Meth Use

-The long-term effects of meth use bring on many serious to life-threatening health issues, including:
+The long-term effects of meth use bring on many serious to life-threatening health problems including:

-- Serious dental problems, including tooth decay known as meth mouth; and
+- Serious dental problems, including tooth decay known as meth mouth

 - Violent behavior could be related to experiencing hallucinations or paranoia